-January 22, 2018 – Ann Arbor – The Center for Social Impact wants to thank all the teams and judges involved in Round Two of this year’s Michigan Business Challenge – Seigle Impact Track!
+January 22, 2018 – Ann Arbor – Business Impact wants to thank all the teams and judges involved in Round Two of this year’s Michigan Business Challenge – Seigle Impact Track!
 The competition has been very successful thus far, and the 9 teams from Round Two did a lot of hard work on their presentations.
 The Impact Track had a panel of three judges – Sarah Ali of Microsoft Ventures; Marianna Kerppola, a Start-up Consultant; and Josh Botkin a ZLI Entrepreneur in Residence.

 In addition to the 4 Impact Track teams moving on, a total of 8 teams will compete in the main track.

 The Seigle Impact Track finals will take place on February 16, 2017 from 12:30 – 3 pm at the Ross School of Business.
 The following teams will participate there:

 Adelie – Stefanie Rubinstein (MBA ’19), Vanessa Lynskey (MBA ’19), Tracy Wolfbiss (MBA ’19)